xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

 **Tip**   Use the SELECT function (chart syntax), with the number of the arrow (or line) you want to delete in order to select the arrow before using the DELETE.ARROW function.
-For example, SELECT (\"Line 1\").
+For example, SELECT ("Line 1").
 You can also use the CLEAR function to delete the arrow.

 **Related Functions**